elliottgreen/dotfiles/README.md

    git config core.sparseCheckout true
    ```

-4. Specify the directory you want to pull by adding its path to the sparse-checkout file:
+4. Specify the directory(s) you want to pull by adding its path to the sparse-checkout file:
    ```bash
    echo "path/to/your/directory/" >> .git/info/sparse-checkout
    ```

-5. Fetch and pull the specified directory:
+5. Fetch and pull the specified directory(s):
    ```bash
    git fetch origin
    git pull origin master